 The first use of fired-clay ceramics marks the beginning of the Woodland period in the Great Lakes region.
 Like the Archaic, the Woodland period is divided into Early (ca. 3,000 - 2100 B.P.), Middle (ca. 2,100 - 1,600 B.P.), and Late (ca. 1,600 - European contact) phases.
 The period from 600 B.P. until European contact is sometimes referred to as the Late Prehistoric Period.
 Throughout the Woodland period, mobility continued to decrease and cultigens such as squash, maize, and a variety of native seed plants became more important in the diet.
-By the latter part of the Late Woodland period period archaeological sites are identified by the presence of diagnostic flaked and ground stone tools including a variety of notched, stemmed and triangular projectile points, fired-clay ceramics, and cultivated plant remains.
+By the latter part of the Late Woodland period permanent agricultural villages were established in many parts of the Great Lakes region.
+Woodland period archaeological sites are identified by the presence of diagnostic flaked and ground stone tools including a variety of notched, stemmed and triangular projectile points, fired-clay ceramics, and cultivated plant remains.
 The Schultz site, located immediately adjacent to the present project area, is the best example in the state of a stratified site spanning the entire Woodland period (Fitting 1972a).